 With everything prepped, the technician begins the hands-on work.
 They follow a precise, step-by-step procedure, often guided by the part manufacturer’s specifications.
 This process involves carefully removing the old component, cleaning all mounting surfaces to ensure a perfect seal, and then installing the new part.
 Professionals are trained to avoid common installation mistakes, such as over-tightening fasteners, which can strip threads or damage the new part.
 They also know never to reuse old hardware like bolts or gaskets, as this can compromise the fit and lead to premature failure down the road.

-Post-Installation Testing and Quality Checks
+Step 3: Post-Installation Testing and Checks

 The job isn’t finished once the new part is bolted in.
 The final and most critical phase involves rigorous testing and quality checks to verify the repair.
 A technician will typically perform a road test to listen for unusual noises and feel for any performance issues.
 They will also conduct a thorough inspection of their work, checking for leaks and ensuring the new component integrates seamlessly with your truck’s other systems.
 These quality checks are essential for confirming that the vehicle is safe to drive and that the new part will keep your truck’s systems in prime condition.